gofynd/fdk-client-swift/documentation/application/LEAD.md

 | body | TicketHistoryPayload | yes | Request body |

-Adds a history entry for a specific support ticket.
+Create history for specific Ticket, this history is seen on ticket detail page, this can be comment, log or rating.

 *Returned Response:*